1989 Añejo Rum 65ers season: Occurrences

 During the first week of April, the Añejo Rum 65ers acquired Rey Cuenco from Shell in a trade that sent the team's first-round pick Romeo Dela Rosa to the Zoom Masters.
 Dela Rosa decided to sit out and opted not to sign a contract with Añejo before the season started.
 Cuenco played his first game with Añejo in a must-win situation against his former team Shell and the Rum Masters responded with a 155–135 victory.

 Añejo playing-coach Sonny Jaworski was fined and suspended for one game due to the punching foul he committed against Jojo Lastimosa of Purefoods in their second-round elimination match on April 4.

-In the Open Conference, Añejo Rum 65ers failed to advanced in the semifinal round for the first time since Jaworski handled the team starting in 1985 after losing to Alaska in the knockout game on April 13.
+In the Open Conference, Añejo Rum 65ers failed to advance in the semifinal round for the first time since Jaworski handled the team starting in 1985, after losing to Alaska in the knockout game on April 13.